-What is Python Nested Dictionary?
+Python Nested Dictionary

-Create a Nested Dictionary
+Creating a Nested Dictionary

 D = {'emp1': {'name': 'Bob', 'job': 'Mgr'},